-- Experience building and maintaining income-led corporate partnerships. - Strategic and entrepreneurial, developing partnership activities or product concepts that are a win-win for the DofE and your corporate partner. - Success in developing warm and credible Exec Committee-level relationships. - Exceptional senior stakeholder management skills, internally and externally. - Collaborative and solutions-focused, with first-class communication and relationship-building skills that help drive income growth.
+- Experience developing and winning new business income including 5 figure corporate partnerships. - Strategic and entrepreneurial, developing partnership activities or product concepts that are a win-win for the DofE and our prospects. - Success in developing warm and credible Executivelevel relationships. - Exceptional senior stakeholder management skills, internally and externally. - Collaborative and solutions-focused, with first-class communication and relationship-building skills that help drive income growth.